CarlSargunar/Umbraco-Docker/Article_1.md

 # Key Docker Concepts

 Now Docker is installed there are few things you need to know before you start creating containers and applications.
+We won't be covering in depth here, but will link out to additional resources as needed

 ## What is Docker?